BulletGen: Improving 4D Reconstruction with Bullet-Time Generation: Experiments

 \section{Experiments}

-We evaluate on the DyCheck iPhone dataset~\cite{dycheck} and Nvidia dynamic dataset~\cite{nvidia}, which are commonly used datasets for novel view synthesis evaluation in dynamic scenes.
+We evaluate on the DyCheck iPhone~\citep{dycheck} and Nvidia dynamic~\citep{nvidia} datasets, which are commonly used datasets for novel view synthesis evaluation in dynamic scenes.

-\boldparagraph{View synthesis metrics.} We evaluate the standard PSNR, SSIM, and LPIPS scores between the ground truth and the rendered novel views.
-On the iPhone dataset, we measure those metrics on the covisible regions for fair comparison to other methods.
-As mentioned by~\cite{himor}, these scores are not robust enough on the current datasets due to camera misalignment, color differences between the training and test cameras, as well as the nature of the task.
-Thus, as proposed in~\cite{himor}, we also report CLIP-I~\cite{clip} scores, which we see as more representative in this ill-posed task.
+\boldparagraph{View synthesis metrics.} We evaluate the standard PSNR, SSIM, and LPIPS scores between ground truth and novel rendered views.
+On the iPhone dataset, we measure those metrics on the covisible regions for a fair comparison to other methods.
+As mentioned by~\citet{himor}, these scores are not robust enough in current datasets due to camera misalignment, color differences between training and test cameras, as well as the nature of the task.
+Thus, we also report CLIP-I~\citep{clip} scores, which we see as more representative in this ill-posed task.

-\boldparagraph{Tracking metrics.} The iPhone dataset contains long-range 3D point tracking annotations.
-Thus, we also measure 3D end-point-error (EPE) at every timestep and the percentage of points that are within a certain radius of the ground truth 3D point (denoted by $\delta_{3D}^{\tau}$, where $\tau$ is either 5cm or 10cm).
-By projecting those 3D tracking annotations, we obtain 2D tracking annotations and report Average Jaccard (AJ) metric, average position accuracy ($<\delta_{avg}$) and Occlusion Accuracy (OA) metric.